xinyuzhao/identification-of-brain-based-disorders/README.md

 e.g., 'DFC_19_64': DFC computed between 19 and 64 ROIs
 ```

-## Clutering and feature selection
+## Clustering and feature selection

 The main function for this package is defined in `runPipeline.m`, which takes a method name index, an input matrix, and an optional reference label.